-The continued success of this effort relies on focused and disciplined property management and property i Budget Message maintenance efforts.
-As new and rehabilitated housing is brought on line, the Property Maintenance team is critical in ensuring that the useful life is maximized and that the Agency liaises with its residents to provide the proper support.
-To better augment our efforts, Property Management and Property Maintenance have been organized as two separate divisions.
+The continued success of this effort relies on focused and disciplined property management and property maintenance efforts.
+As new and rehabilitated housing is brought on line, the Property Management team is critical in ensuring that the useful life is maximized and that the Agency liaises with its residents to provide the proper support.
+To better augment our efforts, Property Management and Property

-"The FY 2017-2018 HOC Budget reflects the urgency of the work at hand reducing the gap between affordable housing needs and supply, connecting vulnerable families to education and job training opportunities, and maintaining a focus on portfolio investment to ensure quality affordable housing remains available for the long term."
+"The FY 2018 HOC Budget reflects the urgency of the work at hand - reducing the gap between affordable housing needs and supply, connecting vulnerable families to education and job training opportunities, and maintaining a focus on portfolio investment to ensure quality affordable housing remains available for the long term."